luci-project/eval-atc23/expat/README.md

 Expat Test
 ==========

-The XML parser library [Expat](https://libexpat.github.io/) is the primary evaluation target, since it meets several criteria:
+The XML parser library [Expat](https://libexpat.github.io/) is the primary evaluation target since it meets several criteria:

- * [popular](https://qa.debian.org/popcon.php?package=expat) and widely used (ranked #51 of [most installed debian packages](https://popcon.debian.org/by_inst))
+ * [popular](https://qa.debian.org/popcon.php?package=expat) and widely used: ranked #51 of [most installed debian packages](https://popcon.debian.org/by_inst)
  * [frequent releases](https://github.com/libexpat/libexpat/releases) allowing good testing
- * several [vulnerabilities](https://www.cvedetails.com/product/39003/Libexpat-Project-Libexpat.html?vendor_id=16735) emphasizing relevance for live patching
+ * several [vulnerabilities](https://www.cvedetails.com/product/39003/Libexpat-Project-Libexpat.html?vendor_id=16735) emphasizing relevance for live-patching
  * extensive (official) [test suite](https://github.com/libexpat/libexpat/tree/master/expat/tests)

 We evaluate *Luci* with the test suite using custom (vanilla) library builds and the corresponding packages distributed by Debian and Ubuntu.

-> **Please note:** Expat builds two shared libraries, which only differ in the encoding they support: `libexpat.so` for UTF-8 and `libexpatw.so` using `wchar_t` for  for UTF-16.
-Since they are rather identical when it comes to the functionality, we only focus on the first version in the tests
+> **Please note:** Expat builds two shared libraries, which only differ in the encoding they support: `libexpat.so` for UTF-8 and `libexpatw.so` using `wchar_t` for UTF-16.
+Since they are rather identical when it comes to functionality, we only focus on the first version in the tests.

 Preparation
 -----------

-We strongly recommend using a standard installation of *Ubuntu Focal* (due to the compatibility to Ubuntus package compression method) with no modifications regarding the system configuration for evaluation.
+We strongly recommend using a standard installation of *Ubuntu Focal* (due to the compatibility with Ubuntu's package compression method) with no modifications regarding the system configuration for the artifact evaluation.

-[Docker Engine](https://docs.docker.com/engine/install/ubuntu/) is required for building and testing (using the [offical Debian Bullseye Docker image](https://hub.docker.com/_/debian)).
+[Docker Engine](https://docs.docker.com/engine/install/ubuntu/) is required for building and testing (using the [official Debian Bullseye Docker image](https://hub.docker.com/_/debian)).

 You have to setup the environment by building and installing *Luci* and its submodules: